vmware-tanzu/cartographer/examples/source-to-knative-service/README.md

 ClusterImageTemplate, has on a source, `fluxcd/GitRepository`, as describe by a ClusterSourceTemplate.

-This definition of the link between the components (and developer Workload objects) is described by a ClusterSupplyChain:
+This definition of the link between the resources (and developer Workload objects) is described by a ClusterSupplyChain: